Your net zero jargon buster

 Gases like carbon dioxide trap heat from the sun’s rays inside the earth’s atmosphere, causing the planet’s average temperature to increase.
 This in turn leads to other changes, such as rising sea levels, melting glaciers, heavier storms, and more frequent droughts.
 This happens naturally over millions of years, but human activity is speeding up the process at an unsustainable rate.

 We’re seeing the effects all over the world.
-For example, the devastating heatwaves in Canada in summer 2021 where temperatures reached a whopping 49.6 degrees.
-And the widespread Australian Bushfires in 2019-2020.
-Climate experts are clear that we’ll continue to see these extreme weather events like fires, severe storms and flooding start earlier and last longer, so we must act.
+From hurricanes and wildfires to floods and reports that global temperatures in 2023 were the highest ever recorded.
+Climate experts are clear that we’ll continue to see extreme weather events like fire, severe storms, and flooding start earlier and last longer, so we must act.
 Fast.

 Carbon emissions